-Once one of the most popular decks in Yu-Gi-Oh, Destiny Heroes returned to modern Yu-Gi-Oh in 2018 with the Legendary Hero Decks.
+Once a top competitive deck archetype in Yu-Gi-Oh, Destiny Heroes returned to modern Yu-Gi-Oh in 2018 with the Legendary Hero Decks.
 Because it was included in the decks, it was decided to return Destiny Hero – Disk Commander from the Banned and Restricted List to Unlimited status.
 This means you can now play three copies of one of the most powerful Destiny Hero cards of all time in your deck… But, wait, there’s an errata?

 That’s right.
 There was no way that a monster that could draw you two cards every time it returns from the graveyard to the battlefield could be brought back into play without some serious limitation on its effect.
 So, Konami continues their rather frustrating trend of nerfing old cards just to make them legitimate cards that can be played in tournament decks without severely warping the competitive game.

 The “new” Destiny Hero Disk Commander after errata is extremely different from the original version.
 This little Level 1 Warrior monster originally read like this:

 “When this card is Special Summoned from the Graveyard, draw 2 cards.”

 Wow, that sounds pretty busted… It was.
 There’s a reason why Destiny Hero decks dominated Yu-GI-Oh for a long time.
 That is some nuts card advantage.
 So, how can they make it fair enough for it to return from the banned list?